 In this article, we presented our UGV Bob developed for two challenges at the MBZIRC 2020 competition.
-The robot successfully delivered autonomously the maximum amount of water into the fire in the Grand Challenge.
-Even though this robot was not able to score any points in Challenge 2 during the competition, after analyzing and fixing the issues, our experiments show that the system functions reliably.
+The robot successfully and autonomously delivered the maximum amount of water onto the the Grand Challenge "fire".
+Even though this robot was not able to score any points in Challenge 2 during the competition, after we analyzed and fixed the problems, experiments showed that the system functions reliably.
 The perception and manipulation modules worked reliably and accurately.
-Our developed hard- and software systems for the MBZIRC 2017 competition together with the gained experience has proven to be useful for developing related systems.
+Our hardware and software designs and implementations for the MBZIRC 2017 competition, together with our experience gained, has proven useful for developing related systems.
 Similarly, the knowledge gained and components developed in MBZIRC 2020 will also prove useful in future applications.